fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 The last row ensures that the login was successful.

-Note that the CSS [id-selector](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors) is #, so if we want to search for an element with the id <i>username</i> the CSS selector is <i>#username</i>.
+Note that the CSS's [ID selector](https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors) is #, so if we want to search for an element with the ID <i>username</i> the CSS selector is <i>#username</i>.

-Please note that passing the test at this stage requires that there is a user in the test database of the backend environment whose username is <i>mluukkai</i> and the password is <i>salainen</i>.
+Please note that passing the test at this stage requires that there is a user in the test database of the backend test environment, whose username is <i>mluukkai</i> and the password is <i>salainen</i>.
 Create a user if needed!

 ### Testing new note form

-Let's next add test methods to test the "new note" functionality:
+Next, let's add tests to test the "new note" functionality:

 ```js
 describe('Note app', function() {